mebeim/aoc/2021/README.md

 total = sum(starmap(volume, positive)) - sum(starmap(volume, negative))
 ```

-We the answer we were looking for, however there is one significant optimization
+We ahve the answer we were looking for, however there is one significant
-that can be made.
-As we saw with the pretty small example on 1D segments, it's
+optimization that can be made.
+As we saw with the pretty small example on 1D
-quite common to end up calculating the same intersection more than once.
-Since
+segments, it's quite common to end up calculating the same intersection more
-we are iterating over the entire list of negative and positive cuboids for every
+than once.
+Since we are iterating over the entire list of negative and positive
-new command, we can potentially end up with *O(N<sup>2</sup>)* cuboids in our
+cuboids for every new command, we can potentially end up with *O(N<sup>2</sup>)*
-lists, with a lot of duplicates.
+cuboids in our lists, with a lot of duplicates.

 To make everything work faster, we can batch together operations that concern
 already seen cuboids, using a dictionary of the form `{cuboid: count}` instead